NixOS/nix-pills/pills/11-garbage-collector.md

 The name of the GC root symlink is not important to us at this time.
 What is important is that such a symlink exists and points to `/home/nix/result`.
 This is called an **indirect GC root**.
 A GC root is considered indirect if its specification is outside of `/nix/var/nix/gcroots`.
 In this case, this means that the target of the `result` symlink will not be garbage collected.

-To remove a derivation considered \"live\" by an indirect GC root, there are two possibilities:
+To remove a derivation considered "live" by an indirect GC root, there are two possibilities:

 -   Remove the indirect GC root from `/nix/var/nix/gcroots/auto`.